kdmcguire/kieran-mcguire/content/posts/building-this-site.md

 If I was to roughly summarize each one, I would say:

-1. The manual method is most useful when you want to do lots of customisation, but it doesn't help you with updates from the source repository.
+1. The **manual** method is most useful when you want to do lots of customisation, but it doesn't help you with updates from the source repository.
-2. `git clone` is @panr's recommended method, but doesn't work with hosting platforms (like Netlify!) that *don't like it when you use `git clone` to bring a nested repository into your repository*.
+2. `git clone` is a commonly recommended method, but doesn't work with hosting platforms (like Netlify!) that *don't like it when you use `git clone` to bring a nested repository into your repository*.
 (See their note on this in their documentation about [deploying a Hugo site with a theme](https://docs.netlify.com/configure-builds/common-configurations/hugo/#hugo-themes).)
 3. `git submodule` is like `git clone` with cleaner separation, but it's also more complex and more finnicky.
 On paper, it should have worked with Netlify but it didn't work for me.

 However, I have opted for a fourth method: **Hugo modules**.